 Medical Administrative Assistant

 A Medical Administrative Assistant (sometimes also referred to as medical secretary) is a professional who handles various office tasks in both private practice and hospital settings.
 They play a large part in keeping the office environment running smoothly.
-Your duties as a Medical Assistant will vary depending on where you work, the size of the office, and if you are the only administrator or part of a team of administrators.
+Your duties as an administrative assistant will vary depending on where you work, the size of the office, and if you are the only administrator or part of a team of administrators.
 Your responsibilities may include the following:

 Benefits of a Being a Medical Administrative Assistant

-One of the biggest benefits of becoming a Med Assistant is providing you with that feeling of accomplishment and personal fulfillment that comes from helping others in need.
-You may not be in the front-facing, clinical side of the medical field, but as a medical administrative assistant, you still have the opportunity to assist patients in need.
+One of the biggest benefits of becoming a medical secretary is providing you with that feeling of accomplishment and personal fulfillment that comes from helping others in need.
+You may not be in the front-facing, clinical side of the medical field, but as a medical administrative assistant, you keep the office running.

-Another significant benefit of Medical Assisting is the opportunity for career growth.
-Working as a Medical Administrative Assistant gives you a chance to position yourself for advancement, allowing you to use your talents to make a greater difference, as well as increase your salary.
+Another significant benefit of becoming a medical secretary is the opportunity for career growth.
+Working as a medical administrative assistant gives you a chance to position yourself for advancement, allowing you to use your talents to make a greater difference, as well as increase your salary.

 Training and Costs to Become a Medical Administrative Assistant